119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Introduction

-When looking for a used car, you may encounter deals that are too good to refuse.
-Some of these cars are sold with a “salvage title“, which is usually associated with cheaper prices, but before you get lured by the cheapness, it is essential to know the consequences of owning a salvage title vehicle.
+When shopping for a used car, you might come across deals that seem too good to be true.
+Some of these cars come with a “salvage title” — often linked to lower prices.
+But before you get tempted by the discount, it’s essential to understand the consequences of owning a salvage title vehicle.
 In Ontario, owning a salvage title vehicle can lead to serious issues, from safety concerns to insurance challenges and even resale difficulties.

 This blog will explain what a salvage title means, why it is problematic, and what you should be considering before making that leap.
 If you are planning on purchasing one of these vehicles, the information in this guide can help you make an informed decision and avoid costly mistakes.